 Technical Support - October 4 to 5, 2016

-Accompanied the Minister and the First Lady to bilateral meetings and when networking with attendants among the participating 75 countries and 26 international organizations and agencies.
-Prepared the requisite report summarizing the conference for the Afghan President on behalf of the Ministry.
+Accompanied the Minister and the First lady to bilateral meetings and when networking with attendants among the participating 75 countries and 26 international organizations and agencies.
+Prepared the requisite report summarizing the conference for the Afghan President on belief of the ministry.

 Role of Women in the Development of OIC Member States